State Comparison

 Connecticut vs New Hampshire

-Connecticut is cheaper overall, while New Hampshire has higher incomes, New Hampshire has lower state income tax, and New Hampshire gets more sunshine.
+Connecticut is cheaper overall, while $100 goes further in Connecticut, New Hampshire has higher incomes, New Hampshire has lower state income tax, and New Hampshire gets more sunshine.

 Connecticut flag